v4m3rrr/HackArena2.5-StereoTanks/README.md

 #### Precompiled binaries (Windows)

-- Download appropriate binaries of server in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
+- Download appropriate zip file for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.

-- Unzip the downloaded files.
+- Unzip the downloaded file.

-- Run the server using terminal in the folder with the server executable by typing:
+- Run the server by double clicking on the `GameServer.exe` file.
-    ```
-    ./GameServer.exe
-    ```

 - It will start server with default settings.
-To check what settings are available, you can use `--help` flag.
+To check what settings are available, type in the terminal:
     ```
     ./GameServer.exe --help
     ```

 #### Precompiled binaries (Linux / macOS)

-- Make sure you have [dotnet-runtime-8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) installed.
-- Download appropriate binaries of server in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
+- Download appropriate zip file for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
-- Unzip the downloaded files.
+- Unzip the downloaded file.
-- Run the server using terminal in the folder with the server files by typing:
+- Add execute permissions to the server executable by running:
     ```
-    dotnet GameServer.dll
+    chmod +x GameServer
     ```
+- Run the server by typing:
+    ```
+    ./GameServer
+    ```
 - It will start server with default settings.
 To check what settings are available, you can use `--help` flag.
     ```
-    dotnet GameServer.dll --help
+    ./GameServer --help
     ```

 #### Docker container

-- Download appropriate binaries of server in version HackathonRelease for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
+- Download appropriate zip file for your platform from [releases](https://github.com/INIT-SGGW/HackArena2.0-MonoTanks/releases) page.
-- Unzip the downloaded files.
+- Unzip the downloaded file.
 - Run the docker container
     ```bash
-    docker run --rm -v ".:/app" -p 5000:5000 -it mcr.microsoft.com/dotnet/runtime:8.0 /app/GameServer.dll -- --host \*
+    docker run --rm -v ".:/app" -p "5000:5000" -it mcr.microsoft.com/dotnet/runtime:8.0 dotnet /app/GameServer.dll -- --host *
     ```

     > Running the server inside a docker container requires setting the host flag to `*` so clients can connect from outside docker.